genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 }
 ```

-You can then link this expression group object to the library object. :
+You can then link expression group to library group:

 ```default
 curl -X 'POST' \